Stockton Workers Compensation Lawyer

 • Ignoring Deadlines: California law imposes strict time limits on various stages of the workers’ compensation process, and missing these deadlines could result in the forfeiture of your rights to benefits.

-A denied workers’ compensation claim can shock you and make you feel like a significant setback, but it doesn’t have to be the end of the road.
+A denied workers’ compensation claim can be alarming and feel like a significant setback, but it doesn’t have to be the end of the road.

 1. Review the Denial Letter: Sometimes, the denial is based on missing information or technicalities that can be resolved with additional documentation.